 1996 rock shox judy xc overhauling

 This facelift is the next in a row.
-Now I do a facelift of my own 1996 Rock Shox Judy XC fork I rode in 90`s.
-The fork have been in great condition for long time, already with Kronos coil springs, but with malfunctioning (empty) damper catridge.
+Now I do a facelift of my own 1996 Rock Shox Judy XC fork I rode in the '90s.
+The fork has been in great condition for a long time, already with Kronos coil springs, but with malfunctioning (empty) damper cartridge.
 However, with a new coming project of the Heavy Tools HT Comp, I decided to take the fork back in life.

-First I rebuild the catridge.
-When disassembling the fork I did surprise that the cartridge was newer one, with aluminium body (I should have replaced it, but I can`t remember), mechanically in very good condition, but without any oil.
-I found out that there were missing some small parts to fix the cartridge not leaking again, so I completed them all and I filled the catridge in with Rock Shox oil.
+First I rebuild the cartridge.
+When disassembling the fork I did surprise that the cartridge was newer one, with the aluminium body (I should have replaced it, but I can`t remember), mechanically in very good condition, but without any oil.
+I found out that there were missing some small parts to fix the cartridge not leaking again, so I completed them all and I filled the cartridge in with Rock Shox oil.
 Now the cartridge doesn`t leak anymore.

-Original painting was in very good condition, too.
+The original painting was in very good condition, too.
 I didn`t remove it, I just made some cosmetic repairs.
-The brake arch allowed using classic cantilever brakes, but I decided using V-brakes.
-Instead of removing the brake cable-stop, I found very used arch on “evil-bay”.
+The brake arch allowed using classic cantilever brakes, but I decided to use V-brakes.
+Instead of removing the brake cable-stop, I found a very used arch on “evil-bay”.
 After that I repainted the arch.

 Rock Shox Judy XC forks had all stainless steel bolts, while the SL all titanium hardware.
-I did manage finding all titanium hardware and replaced it.
+I did manage to find all titanium hardware and replaced it.
 Original, but short steel steerer had been replaced.
 Now my fork looks more like SL than XC.